Huibin Jang: Life as royal consort

-While visiting Queen Jaui, the King became infatuated with Ok-jeong's beauty and gave her the rank of Seungeun Sanggung (or Favored Sanggung; 승은 상궁), but his mother, Queen Dowager Hyeonyeol, who belonged to the Seoin faction, feared that Jang Ok-jeong would influence him to favor the Namin, so she expelled her from the palace.
+While visiting Queen Jaui, the king came to be infatuated with Lady Jang and she became a special palace lady (승은궁녀; seungeun gungnyeo).
+However, his mother, Queen Dowager Hyeonyeol, who belonged to the Seoin faction, feared that Lady Jang would influence him to favor the Namin, so she expelled her from the palace.

-In 1683, Hyeonyeol died and Queen Min, Sukjong's wife at that time (posthumously known as Queen Inhyeon), allowed Lady Jang to return to court.
+In 1683, the queen dowager died and Queen Min (posthumously Queen Inhyeon), Sukjong's wife at that time, allowed Lady Jang to return to court.

-In 1686, Ok-jeong became a concubine with the rank of Sug-won.
-In 1688, she was elevated to So-ui, after giving birth to the King's first son, Yi Yun.
+In 1686, Lady Jang became a royal consort of the junior fourth rank.
+In 1688, she was elevated to senior second rank after giving birth to the King's first son, Yi Yun.

 In the court, the Seoin faction split into Noron (Old Learning), led by Song Si-yeol, and Soron (New Learning), led by Yun Jeung.
-The Noron was supported by Queen Inhyeon.
+The Noron was supported by Queen Min.

-The Namin faction pushed for the King to acknowledge Yi Yun as heir apparent, but the Seoin faction insisted that the Queen was still young and could bear a son, who should be the heir.
-Sukjong pushed for a compromise in which the Queen would adopt Yi Yun as her son.
-However, she refused to do so.
-Sukjong became angry at the opposition, and many were killed, including Song Si-yeol.
-The Namin faction seized power, and they exiled the Queen's father and the leaders of the Seoin faction.

-In May 1689, Queen Inhyeon was also deposed and exiled.
+The Namin faction pushed for the king to acknowledge Yi Yun as heir apparent, but the Seoin faction insisted that Queen Min was still young and could bear a son, who should be the heir.
+Sukjong pushed for a compromise in which Queen Min would adopt Yi Yun as her son, but she refused.
+This angered Sukjong, and many were killed, including Song Si-yeol.
+The Namin faction seized power and exiled Queen Min's father and the leaders of the Seoin faction.
+In 1689, Queen Min was deposed and exiled.
 This incident is called Gisa Hwanguk.

-In that same year, Lady Jang was promoted to Bin, the highest rank for a consort, with the prefix Hui (禧), which means "beautiful".
-Later, Jang Hui-bin was appointed as queen consort.
+Also in 1689, Lady Jang was promoted to the senior first rank, with the honorific title hui (희), meaning "auspicious".
+Shortly after, she was appointed as queen.

-In 1693, Sukjong's new favorite, a palace maid from the Haeju Choe clan, was officially elevated to a royal consort of the Sug-won rank.
-Choe Sug-won (later Choe Suk-bin), was an open supporter of Queen Min and encouraged the King to reinstate her to her original position.
-In the meantime, Kim Chun-taek, who was member of the Noron faction, and Han Jung-hyuk from the Soron faction, staged a campaign to reinstate the Deposed Queen.
+In 1693, Sukjong's new favorite, a palace maid from the Haeju Choe clan, became an official royal consort.
+Lady Choe (commonly known by her highest title, Sukbin Choe or Concubine Suk) openly supported Queen Min and encouraged the king to reinstate her.
+In the meantime, Kim Chun-taek, a member of the Noron faction, and Han Jung-hyuk of the Soron faction, also staged a campaign to reinstate the deposed queen.

-In 1694, Jang Ok-jeong lost the favor of the King.
-Sukjong grew disgusted by the greed of the Namin faction and the ever-powerful Jang family.
-He also felt remorse for his temperamental actions during Gisa Hwanguk.
-In the government, the Namin faction's attempt to purge the Seoin on the charge of plotting to reinstate the deposed Queen backfired.
+By 1694, Lady Jang had lost the king's favor.
+Sukjong grew disgusted with the Namin faction's greed and the ever-powerful Jang family.
+He also felt remorse for his temperamental actions during the Gisa Hwanguk.
+The Namin faction's attempt to purge the Seoin on the charge of plotting to reinstate the deposed queen backfired.